jdaron/epiTEome/README.md

         It expects your perl installation to be at /usr/bin/perl.

     Tips
-        perl lib: All libraries could be install using `perl -MCPAN -e 'install Bio::SeqIO'` ngsutils could be install using `pip install ngsutils`
+        All libraries can be installed using `perl -MCPAN -e 'install Bio::SeqIO'` ngsutils can be installed using `pip install ngsutils`

     Test environment
-        This release of epiTEome (v1) tested on Mac OSX (10.11.6), perl 5.18.2, samtools 1.3.1, bedtools v2.26.0, ngsutils 0.5.7, segemehl 0.2.0
+        This release of epiTEome (v1) was tested on Mac OSX (10.11.6), perl 5.18.2, samtools 1.3.1, bedtools v2.26.0, ngsutils 0.5.7, segemehl 0.2.0

 USAGE

-    INDEX: Reference fasta file should be indexed in the segemehl index format.
-           3’ edge of the LTR5 and 5’ edge of the LTR3 are masked, avoiding reads competition.
+    INDEX: Reference fasta file should be indexed in the segemehl index format. idxEpiTEome.pl will masked the 3’ edge of the LTR5 and 5’ edge of the LTR3.

         Usage: idxEpiTEome.pl —l [max read length] -gff <gff3> -t <target> —ref <fasta>